PandaHugMonster/php-simputils/README.md

 ```

-The output left untrimmed exactly to show how much data is parsed and easily available.

-Besides that all the version information is wrapped into `Version` objects
+Worth noting that all version information is wrapped into `Version` objects

 ```php
 use spaf\simputils\PHP;